-- 8.7.1 In Wyre there are seven conservation areas; Calder Vale, Churchtown, Dolphinholme, Fleetwood, Garstang, Poulton-le-Fylde and Scorton.
-Conservation areas recognise a broader character than individual listed buildings, as all features within a conservation area are part of its character. - 8.7.2 There are eight scheduled monuments in Wyre three near Bleasdale within the Forest of Bowland AONB, one in Garstang, one at Barnacre-with-bonds, one in Great Eccleston, one on Dolphinholme and one in Claughton. - 8.7.3 As at 31st March 2020, Historic England identified 306 listings of listed buildings in Wyre.
-Of these, two were grade 1, seven were grade 2\, and 297 were grade 2. - 8.7.4 There remains two Grade 2 Registered Historic Parks and Gardens in Wyre The Mount (including the surrounding cobble wall) and the Memorial Park at Fleetwood. - 8.7.5 Table 8.2 illustrates the number of heritage assets in sub-categories across Wyre and the change in number from the previous monitoring year.
+8.7.1 In Wyre there are seven conservation areas; Calder Vale, Churchtown, Dolphinholme, Fleetwood, Garstang, Poulton-le-Fylde and Scorton.
+Conservation areas recognise a broader character than individual listed buildings, as all features within a conservation area are part of its character.

+8.7.2 There are eight scheduled monuments in Wyre - three near Bleasdale within the Forest of Bowland AONB, one in Garstang, one at Barnacre-with-bonds, one in Great Eccleston, one on Dolphinholme and one in Claughton.

+8.7.3 As at 31st March 2021, Historic England identified 306 listings4 of listed buildings in Wyre.
+Of these, two were grade 1, seven were grade 2^{}, and 297 were grade 2.

+8.7.4 There remains two Grade 2 Registered Historic Parks and Gardens in Wyre - The Mount (including the surrounding cobble wall) and the Memorial Park at Fleetwood.

+8.7.5 Table 8.2 illustrates the number of heritage assets in sub-categories across Wyre and the change in number from the previous monitoring year.

+Heritage Assets 2019-20 2020-21 Gain / Loss / No change

+Conservation areas 7 7 No Change

+Scheduled monuments 8 8 No Change

+Listed buildings 306 306 No Change

+Parks and gardens 2 2 No Change

-Table 8.2: Heritage Assets in Wyre, 2018-20
+Table 8.2: Heritage Assets in Wyre, 2019-21